Roman law

-After the dissolution of the Western Roman Empire, the Roman law remained in effect in the Eastern Roman Empire.
-From the 7th century onward, the legal language in the East was Greek.

 Roman law also denoted the legal system applied in most of Western Europe until the end of the 18th century.
 In Germany, Roman law practice remained in place longer under the Holy Roman Empire (963–1806).
 Roman law thus served as a basis for legal practice throughout Western continental Europe, as well as in most former colonies of these European nations, including Latin America, and also in Ethiopia.

-English and Anglo-American common law were influenced also by Roman law, notably in their Latinate legal glossary (for example, stare decisis, culpa in contrahendo, pacta sunt servanda).
-Eastern Europe was also influenced by the jurisprudence of the Corpus Juris Civilis, especially in countries such as medieval Romania (Wallachia, Moldavia, and some other medieval provinces/historical regions) which created a new system, a mixture of Roman and local law.
-Also, Eastern European law was influenced by the "Farmer's Law" of the medieval Byzantine legal system.
+English and Anglo-American common law were influenced also by Roman law, notably in their Latinate legal glossary.
+Eastern Europe was also influenced by the jurisprudence of the Corpus Juris Civilis, especially in countries such as medieval Romania, which created a new legal system comprising a mixture of Roman and local law.

+After the dissolution of the Western Roman Empire, the Roman law remained in effect in the Byzantine Empire.
+From the 7th century onward, the legal language in the East was Greek, with Eastern European law continuing to be influenced by Byzantine law.

 Development

-Before the Twelve Tables (754–449 BC), private law comprised the Roman civil law (ius civile Quiritium) that applied only to Roman citizens, and was bonded to religion; undeveloped, with attributes of strict formalism, symbolism, and conservatism, e.g. the ritual practice of mancipatio (a form of sale).
 The jurist Sextus Pomponius said, "At the beginning of our city, the people began their first activities without any fixed law, and without any fixed rights: all things were ruled despotically, by kings".

-It is believed that Roman Law is rooted in the Etruscan religion, emphasizing ritual.
+Before the Twelve Tables (i.e between 754 and 449 BC), private law comprised the Roman civil law (ius civile Quiritium) that applied only to Roman citizens and was bonded to religion.
+The ius civile of the time was undeveloped, with attributes of strict formalism, symbolism, and conservatism, for example, as embodied in the ritual practice of mancipatio.
+It is believed that Roman law is rooted in the Etruscan religion, emphasizing ritual.